 The Long Lost Linen Industry of Dingle

-While no one would have described Dingle as an industrial town at any point in history, from 1755 to 1837, it was home to a thriving linen trade worth £60,000 annually – which went a lot further then than it does now.
+It is difficult to believe that from 1755 to 1837, Dingle was home to a thriving linen trade worth £60,000 annually – which went a lot further then than it does now.

 Dingle sensibly enough became a walled town, the only one ever in County Kerry.
 Parts of these town walls can still be seen in the town.
 In the mid-1700s, Robert Fitzgerald began importing flax seed and established the town’s linen industry.
 He was not exactly a random entrepreneur.
 The Fitzgeralds were knights of Kerry and founders of the town.
 They had been involved in developing it as a port centuries earlier.
 Robert was the 17th Knight of Kerry, an MP, a barrister, a Judge of the Admiralty Court and a hugely popular figure with close connections to Dublin, London and Paris.